Boston City Council Candidate, District 8

 Lifelong Boston Roots and Commitment to Community

-Thanks to her family, Kristen has a strong work ethic, sense of fairness, respect for others, love of nature, an ability to see the silver lining in the toughest situations, and the motivation to start each day in a positive direction.
-Kristen maintains a fierce commitment to bettering her community, giving back and looking out for the underserved.
+A reflection of her family, Kristen has a strong work ethic and a sense of fairness and respect toward others.
+She balances realism with an optimism in the toughest situations.
+Above all, Kristen maintains a fierce commitment to improving her community, giving back and looking out for the underserved.

 Blending a Business Background with Community Advocacy

-Kristen offers over 20 years of executive experience in Finance, Operations and Human Resources and has held leadership roles in Boston professional services firms, as well as startups and non-profits.
+Kristen offers over 20 years of executive experience in Finance, Operations and Human Resources and has held leadership roles in Boston professional services firms, startups, and non-profits.
 She is currently Vice President of Finance & Human Resources at a Boston area broadcast and video production firm.
 She earned her BA in Economics and Business from Colby College and her MBA from Northeastern University.

-Kristen is a dedicated Boston community organizer and tireless volunteer – always ready to roll up her sleeves and work hard for the greater good.
-She currently serves her community providing leadership and managing 500+ community gardens in the center of Boston (3 years as president, 3 years as board member of the historic Fenway Garden Society).
+Kristen is a dedicated Boston community organizer and tireless volunteer – always ready to work hard for the greater good.
+She has served as a leader and advocate for the city’s historic Fenway Victory Gardens as past president and board member.
 For 15 years, Kristen has played a role in city housing, serving as a trustee of the 74-unit Lincoln Halls Condo Association.
-She is an active member of numerous District 8 neighborhood organizations where she has brought community members together, formed action committees and taken initiative on issues related to public safety, transportation, and environmental concerns.
+She is an active member of numerous District 8 neighborhood organizations where she has brought community members together; forming action committees and taking on issues related to public safety, transportation, and environmental concerns.

-Kristen has the background and desire to play a broader role with regard to equitable, accessible and innovative education, affordable and integrated housing, green space and environmental stewardship, community building and safety, and the expansion of technology partnerships that benefit us all.
+Kristen blends a business background and the desire to play a broader role with regard to equitable, accessible and innovative public education; affordable and integrated housing; green space and environmental stewardship, and public health and safety.

 A Leader Who Inspires Engagement and Gets Results